faizalkhan98/LumiaSend/README.md

 # 📱 LumiaSend
 **Bridge the gap between your PC and your Windows Phone.**

-LumiaSend is a lightweight local server designed to make transferring text, links, and files to legacy Windows Phone 8.1 and Windows 10 Mobile devices effortless.
+LumiaSend is a lightweight local server designed to make transferring text, links, and files to legacy Windows Phone 8.1.